slavasound/filterlist/README.md

 ## Documentation

-For a more detailed project description and documentation please see the [WIKI](https://github.com/bogachenko/presstheattack/wiki).
+For a more detailed description of the project and its documentation, see the [WIKI](https://github.com/bogachenko/presstheattack/wiki).

 ## Contributions

 I accept any requests for additional rules.
-Please go to the "issues" tab, open the question and report a problem or a wish, **BUT** do not multiply the same questions, problems with the list are solved only here.
+Go to the tab — [issues](https://github.com/bogachenko/presstheattack/issues), open a question and report a problem or a wish, but do not duplicate the same questions, please.
-Lovers to communicate and/or use the stream for their own entertainment will be removed and with regular relapse will be prohibited.
+Fans of socializing and/or using this function for their own entertainment will be closed, and regular relapse will be banned.

-Do not clog it, young people, it wasn't created for this purpose
+**Do not clog it, young people, it wasn't created for this purpose.**